-Full details about conditions of employment at the APVMA are detailed in the APVMA Enterprise Agreement.
+Full details about conditions of employment at the APVMA are detailed in our Enterprise Agreement 2017–20.

 On this page:

 - annual leave (annual leave accrues at the rate of 20 days for each full year worked – it may be accessed as it accrues.
 Accrual is on a pro-rata basis for part-time employees)

 - cashing out of annual leave provision

 - half-pay annual leave (may choose to take annual leave at half-pay)

 - purchased annual leave (option of purchasing up to an additional 6 weeks leave per year)